karla8marta/MusicVisuals/README.md

 ```
 ![image_50359041](https://user-images.githubusercontent.com/95685389/167012833-b4db23ec-bc82-4bbe-baf2-fead94caa969.JPG)

 Because hitEffect is set to true other functions will be called to draw stars, lines and make echo effect.
+We are proud of this as it was hard to synchronise everything and get it to work all together.

 Other Things We Are Proud Of :
 - better understanding of sound and differences between things such as frequence, amplitude, FFT, frequence bands